CVE-2026-58457

 Summary

 The Shenzhen Aitemi M300 Wi-Fi Repeater (model MT02) has an unauthenticated OS command injection vulnerability.
-Network-adjacent attackers can execute arbitrary shell commands by injecting unsanitized input through GET parameters in the smacfilter_conf handler of the commuos web backend.
+Network-adjacent attackers can execute arbitrary shell commands by injecting unsanitized input through the smacfilter_conf handler in the commuos web backend.

 Risk Assessment

-The risk for the organization is that an unauthenticated attacker on the local network can gain full root-level control of the device, potentially compromising data confidentiality and integrity and using the repeater as a pivot point for further attacks.
+The risk is that an unauthenticated attacker can gain full root-level control of the device, potentially compromising the confidentiality and integrity of data on the local network and using the repeater as a pivot for further attacks.

 Recommendation